-Author has written 17 stories for Naruto, Inuyasha, Star Wars, Justice League, Halo, Warhammer, A song of Ice and Fire, Fate/stay night, Mass Effect, Demon's Souls, Ikki Tousen/一騎当千, and Dark Souls.
+Author has written 19 stories for Naruto, Inuyasha, Star Wars, Justice League, Halo, Warhammer, A song of Ice and Fire, Fate/stay night, Mass Effect, Dark Souls, Overwatch, Batman, Demon's Souls, Ikki Tousen/一騎当千, Worm, and My Hero Academia/僕のヒーローアカデミア.

-Naruto, Nausicaa and the Valley of the Wind, Megas XLR, Batman (Beyond), Justice League, One Piece, Yu Yu Hakusho, Spawn, Pirates of the Caribean, Lord of the Rings, Mass Effect, Star Wars, Hellsing, Dragon Age, Warhammer 40,000, Gargoyles, Fate/Stay Night, A song of Ice and Fire/Game of Thrones.
+Naruto, Nausicaa and the Valley of the Wind, Megas XLR, Batman (Beyond), Justice League, Spawn, Pirates of the Caribbean, Lord of the Rings, Mass Effect, Star Wars, Hellsing, Dragon Age, Warhammer 40,000, Gargoyles, Fate/Stay Night, A song of Ice and Fire/Game of Thrones.

 "A plea of Innocence is guilty of wasting my time"

 "Life is but a dream...we just have to be bold and live it."

 "I like your Christ.
 I do not like your Christians.
 Your Christians are so unlike your Christ."

 "Is God willing to prevent evil but not able?

 Is he able but not willing?